(ALMOST) EVERYTHING YOU EVER WANTED TO KNOW ABOUT THE RECORDING CONNNECTION

 We’ve got scores of Grammy award-winning engineers who are mentors for the Recording Connection.
 We also have endorsements from some music icons, people like Russell Simmons, Hans Zimmer, and Tim Palmer.
 Some of the biggest names in the industry are behind this age-old apprenticeship (externship) approach in learning.

 Why do they endorse us?
-They endorse us because they know what you should know, and that is that the best way to get into this business: to be in the door of a real recording studio and to have connections.
+They endorse us because they know that the way to get into this business is to get in the door of a real recording studio and to have connections.

 Message to Parents